-- They benefit other wildlife, too, because they’re food for parasitic wasps, birds, lizards, frogs, toads, and small mammals.
+- Spiders benefit other wildlife, too, because they’re food for parasitic wasps, birds, lizards, frogs, toads, and small mammals.
 They’re eaten by other spiders, too

 Spiders are in the class Arachnida (a word derived from the Greek arakhne, meaning spider), which also includes mites, ticks, harvestmen, and scorpions.
 Their order is Araneae.
-There are at least 43,650 identified species of spiders in the world.
-They inhabit every continent except Antarctica and nearly every kind of terrestrial habitat.
+There are at least 48,200 species in the world, inhabiting every continent except Antarctica, and nearly every kind of terrestrial habitat.
 About 3,400 species inhabit North America.

 Spiders have been around for eons, but there aren’t many fossil records because their bodies are soft and easily deteriorate.
-Those that exist are usually preserved in amber (hardened tree sap).
-Spiders in the genus Nephila are the longest-lived modern spiders, they’ve existed since the Middle Jurassic, 165 million years ago.
+Those that exist are usually preserved in amber.
+(Spiders in the genus Nephila are the longest-lived modern spiders, they’ve existed since the Middle Jurassic, 165 million years ago.)
 The world’s smallest spider today is probably the male Patu digua, only 0.02 inches (0.37 mm), about the size of a pinhead.
 The largest spider is the Goliath Birdeater Tarantula, Theraphosa blondi, which has a leg span of up to 10 inches (25.4 cm) and may weigh more than 6 ounces (170 g).

-It’s commonly thought that spiders are insects, but they’re classified separately.
-Several features distinguish the two groups apart.
+It’s commonly thought that spiders are insects, but the two are classified separately.
+Several features distinguish them apart.
 The most noticeable are: